SHOEGAZEssb/Last.fm-Scrubbler/README.md

 # Building
 If you want to build the solution you have to add ```https://ci.appveyor.com/nuget/lastfm-ql51ic53xoqw``` to your NuGet package sources, and install the ```IF.Lastfm.Core``` prerelease package.

-Additionally, you need to have Nuget's "Package Restore" activated, otherwise you'll have to add the missing packages manually.
+Additionally, you need to have Nuget's ```Package Restore``` activated, otherwise you'll have to add the missing packages manually.